 And while all our shirts are 100 percent cotton, all cotton is not the same.
 We’ve got hardier fabrics like perennially preppy Pinpoint Oxford, and Imperial 100’s Broadcloth to pair with your sleekest suits.
 And for those who want the look and feel of a richly silken fabric, we offer connoisseurs our superfine Luxury 140’s Broadcloth.

 And the choices don’t stop there.
 We’ve got a non-iron finish for those who prize convenience and a spic-and-span appearance all day.
 Edge stitching for European flair?
 We’ve got that, too.
-And when it comes to cut, choose from regular, trim fit, plus big and tall sizes with a fuller body and a longer tail.
-And if you think you need to be rock-star skinny for the trim fit shirts, give one a try and you may be surprised.
+And when it comes to cut, choose from regular, slim fit, plus big and tall sizes with a fuller body and a longer tail.
+And if you think you need to be rock-star skinny for the slim fit shirts, give one a try and you may be surprised.
 The contoured fit lets you move your arms freely without pulling your shirt untucked.

 After all, tough workdays require removing your jacket and rolling up your sleeves to get the job done — so let everyone see your well-chosen shirt.